All Episodes

 Did he convey the level of anger you hoped for regarding what you told him to say about AIG?

-Teleprompter, have you ever thought about helping Secretary Geitner?
+Teleprompter, have you ever thought about helping Secretary Geithner or do you work for just one person?

-Teleprompter, how are you and the first lady getting along?
+Teleprompter, how are you and the First Lady getting along?

-Are you dating anybody, teleprompter?
+Are you dating anybody, teleprompter, Mac or PC?

 Is that true?

-Teleprompter in private, is Joe Biden as buffoonish as he is in public?
+Teleprompter, in private, is Joe Biden as buffoonish as he is in public?

 Tell us.